ithaaswin/CI-CD-Pipeline/CHECKPOINT-M1.md

 Error -- Process Captured Error happening when build is re executed.
 Not happening for a new vm.
 Yet to find the root cause for this issue.

 <img src="/Pictures/Errors/Process%20Captured%20Error.png" width="400">

+# Work to be done
+ we have parsed the build.yaml file as json object and executed as script file similar to CLI, we are planning to optimise the code using Ansible</br>
+ We are planning to write opunit to verify whether the installation and version checks of all the softwares required for running itrust</br>
+ We have to implement the build jobs using Ansible(currently working on this>).
+ We have to configure .env file with appropriate details.

+# Screenshots

 -- Successfully ran init and configuration is being saved into config.json and vm is created.
 <img src="/Pictures/Success/init.png" width="400">